Uplift » Can My Lawyer Cash My Settlement Check?

 Settlement Checks From Personal Injury Claims

-When you receive a settlement award in a personal injury case, the insurer will issue you a check for the amount owed, typically within 30 days of the final settlement agreement.
+When you receive a settlement award in a personal injury case, the insurer will issue a check for the amount owed, typically within 30 days of the final settlement agreement.
 The check will be issued to your law firm and to you.

 Is It Possible for My Attorney to Cash My Settlement Check?